The first-year housing application will open on Thursday, April 1. We will email students when the application is

-The online application will open at 12 p.m. on Monday, March 16, 2020 for students who have already submitted a housing deposit with AU Admissions.
+The housing application will open at noon on Thursday, April 1, 2021 for students who have already submitted a housing deposit with AU Admissions.
 You can apply through the AU Housing Portal.

-The housing application priority deadline for first-year students is 5 p.m. on Wednesday, May 6, 2020.
-The application allows students to submit room type preferences and roommate matching profile information.
+The housing application priority deadline for first-year students is Wednesday, May 6, 2021 at noon.
+The application allows students to submit room type preferences and complete their roommate profile.

 How are housing assignments processed?